 And also, if the blood pressure inside your erect penis drops, the erection will normally taper off.
 This is often referred to as ‘venous leak’ (blood ‘leaking’ back out of the erect penis).

-Therefore, erectile dysfunction will normally always be a result of impaired bloodflow or blood pressure.
+Therefore, ED will normally always be a result of impaired bloodflow or blood pressure.

 There are several factors that directly or indirectly can weaken this bloodflow and therefore cause erectile dysfunction.

 Let’s take a look at the most common ones.

 If you produce less testosterone than you should, you will probably struggle ‘getting it up’.

 Because testosterone is the primary male sex hormone that underlies and supports anything sexual going on in your body.

 Therefore, adequate levels of testosterone are essential for you to function sexually.
 The ability to get an erection, to produce sperm and to have a sex drive – all depend on testosterone.